-There’s a rumor that Paul Graham, the founder of the world’s most successful incubator,once invested in someone because he looked like Mark Zuckerberg.
+There’s a rumour that Paul Graham, the founder of the world’s most successful incubator, once invested in someone because he looked like Mark Zuckerberg.
 But being young isn’t a prerequisite for starting a successful company.

 Don’t believe me?
-Here are 10 entrepreneurs who had accomplished nothing by 30-years-old.
+Here are 10 highly successful and famous entrepreneurs who had accomplished nothing by 30-years-old.

 Jack Dorsey, Twitter – 30-years-old

 As much as he’d like you to believe he’s a sophisticated entrepreneur, Jack Dorsey was a punk skater well into his mid-20s.

 Dorsey’s first company (started while he was at NYU) was a cab dispatching program.

 When this fizzled out, Dorsey approached Ev Williams, who was running Odeo, a podcast company.
 He pitched him the idea of an instant messaging service.

 Williams loved the concept and teamed up with Dorsey, Biz Stone, and Noah Glass to pursue it full time.
 Dorsey was appointed CEO.
 He was 30-years-old at the time.

 Tim Westergren started Pandora when he was 35.
 But he couldn’t pay salaries for two years.